soedinglab/transannot/README.md

     mmseqs databases -h

 for an extended information about the databases that can be downloaded.
+Possible databases are for example Swiss-Prot and PDB.

 Then run:

     transannot downloaddb <selection> <outDB> <tmp> [options]